anthonyshort/grunt-component-build/README.md

 ## Extending Component with Plugins

-Builder2.js allows us to extending it so we can add support for other languages, like [CoffeeScript](https://github.com/component/builder-coffee) or [Jade](https://github.com/component/builder-jade).
+Builder2.js allows us to extending it so we can add support for other languages, like [CoffeeScript](https://github.com/component/builder-coffee) or [Jade](https://github.com/component/builder-jade) (See the list of official [builder plugins](https://github.com/component/guide/blob/master/component/repositories.md#builder-plugins)).

 You can find an example [here](test/fixtures/plugins).

 ```js